HECUA’s Scholarship Program

 - Applicant must be currently enrolled in one of HECUA’s member colleges/universities.

-- Applicant must be enrolled in a semester-long domestic or international HECUA program (HECUA’s short-term programs are not eligible).
+- Applicant must have a program application on file for a semester-long domestic or international HECUA program (HECUA’s short-term programs are not eligible).

 HECUA provides a number of these scholarships each semester to students who have worked for social change and whose future goals will be strengthened by a HECUA semester program.
 A few smaller awards in the amount of up to $350 are also made to students participating in January-term or summer programs.